sqlxpert/stay-stopped-aws-rds-aurora/README.md

   error (dead letter) queue if there is a problem.
 Encryption in transit is required.

-- Optional encryption at rest with the AWS Key Management System (KMS), for the queues and the log, to protect EventBridge events containing database identifiers and metadata, such as tags.
-Keys in a different account, and multi-region keys, are supported.
+- Optional encryption at rest with the AWS Key Management System, for the queues and the log.
+This can protect EventBridge events containing database identifiers and metadata, such as tags.
+KMS keys housed in a different AWS account, and multi-region keys, are supported.

 - No data storage other than in the queue and the log, both of which have configurable retention periods.